ical4j/ical4j.github.io/_posts/2021-06-05-a-comment-on-timezones.md

 it is worth considering that timezone rules are defined somewhat arbitrarily by governments of states and regions, and as a result we cannot predict what the future will hold.

-As such, branching timezone rules (as has been done in the past) will likely continue, but merging rules together is problematic for historical record and increased complexity of future divergence of previously merged zones.

 A simplification today might lead to more complexity in the future, but we'll have to see how it plays out on the mailing list.